YangLongWang/Movie-Search/README.md

 ## Features

-(To be completed once all project features ready)

 ### Homepage

 - Now showing movies: The homepage on load displays a list of now playing movies with their title and movie poster.
 On clicking one of the now playing movies a search is triggered and more detailed information about that title is presented to the user.